 What is petrified wood?

-Petrified Wood is a fossil in which the organic remains are replaced by minerals when turning to stone.
-The process takes time and results in a Quartz Chalcedony mineralization.
-There are special conditions to be met for the fallen petrified wood to be transformed into petrified wood.
+Petrified wood is a fossil in which the organic remains are replaced by minerals when turning to stone.
+The process takes time and results in Quartz Chalcedony mineralization.
+Special conditions must be met for the fallen petrified wood to be transformed into petrified wood.

 Petrified wood is a unique geological formation that revolves around a tree and turns it into stone.
-It is a stone with a preserved natural wooden texture that does not come with organic wood material such as cellulose and lignin.
-These are now silica minerals and sometimes by calcite, pyrite, or native copper.
+It is a stone with a preserved natural wooden texture without organic wood material such as cellulose and lignin.
+These are now silica minerals and sometimes calcite, pyrite, or native copper.

 Types of Petrified Wood

 Although there is no strict classification of petrified wood, attempts to classify the wood based on the type of plant.
 However, not all petrified wood holds the features of the initial plant.
 Petrified wood separates according to its color and mineral composition.